zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[cxasm / notepad--](https://github.com/cxasm/notepad--) - 一个支持windows/linux/mac的文本编辑器，目标是做中国人自己的编辑器，来自中国。
 ## Java

+* 【2024-02-17】[swagger-api / swagger-core](https://github.com/swagger-api/swagger-core) - Examples and server integrations for generating the Swagger API Specification, which enables easy access to your REST API
 * 【2024-02-16】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files, with a LGPL and MPL open source license.
 OpenPDF is based on a fork of iText.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository. ⛺
 * 【2024-02-16】[Helium314 / HeliBoard](https://github.com/Helium314/HeliBoard) - Customizable and privacy-conscious open-source keyboard
 * 【2024-02-16】[plantuml / plantuml](https://github.com/plantuml/plantuml) - Generate diagrams from textual description